 What Did the X-acto Knife Replace?

-Originally, the X-acto knife was designed to replace single-purpose fixed blade surgical knives when it was first invented.
-It was later used to replace other loose blades, scissors, or razor blades attached to the handle of cutting devices used by makers of print media and advertisements.
-It is a very convenient tool, especially for changing out the blade and making precision cuts.
+Originally, the X-acto knife was designed to replace single-purpose fixed blade surgical knives.
+It was later used to replace loose blades, scissors, or razor blades attached to the handle of cutting devices used by makers of print media and advertisements.

 The X-acto knife replaced other crafts knives of the time for use making precise cuts while also being easy to change the blades.